instea/styleguide/testing/README.md

 ## General

 - Code coverage is easy to measure but real test quality is more complicated than that, write test where it matters
+- Write tests with highest customer value first (e.g. testing high-risk code, highly reused code or often used functionality)
 - Writing unit tests is automatically considered to be a part of the developer's job
+- Amount and type of testing is discussed upfront with the customer
+- Automated tests run as a part of CI/CD pipeline
-- Manual feature testing is executed by the developer and should be also performed by the code reviewer
+- Manual feature testing must executed by the developer and should be also performed by the code reviewer
+- Use four-eyes principle to enhance quality of the feature testing (one develops and test, another should test the feature)
-- Other guidelines in this repo also apply to the code produced during testing
+- All existing guidelines in this repo apply equally to testing-related code